Costs & Aid

 Graduate Student Funding

-The Graduate School’s Office of Fellowships & Awards is a resource for students seeking information about fellowships, awards and assistantships.
+The Graduate School’s Fellowships & Awards is a resource for students seeking information about fellowships, awards and assistantships.
 The Graduate Funding Information Service assists UW graduate students in their search for funding opportunities for graduate school-related expenses.
 GFIS representatives host workshops, post funding announcements and meet one-on-one with students.

 Employer Assistance